hemantksingh/messup-learn/fundamentals/networking/TLS Certificates.md

 SNI is an [extension to the TLS protocol](https://www.globalsign.com/en/blog/what-is-server-name-indication).
 The client specifies which hostname they want to connect to using the SNI extension in the TLS handshake.
 This allows a server (for example Apache, Nginx, or a load balancer such as HAProxy) to select the corresponding private key and certificate chain that are required to establish the connection from a list while hosting all certificates on a single IP address.

+## Validity limits and automation

+Publicly trusted certificates have had a maximum lifetime of 398 days since Sep 2020.
+CA/Browser Forum ballot SC-081v3 (Apr 2025) shortens this in steps: 200 days from 15 Mar 2026, 100 days from 15 Mar 2027 and 47 days from 15 Mar 2029, and the period for which a domain validation can be reused falls to 10 days.
+Renewing by hand is not workable at that cadence, so automate with the ACME protocol: Let's Encrypt and ZeroSSL issue free certificates, `certbot` or your load balancer's built-in ACME client renews them, the DNS-01 challenge works for hosts that are not reachable from the internet, and wildcards cost nothing.

 ## Certificate Revocation List (CRL)

 A Certificate Revocation List (CRL) is a list of digital certificates that have been revoked by the issuing Certificate Authority (CA) before their scheduled expiration date and should no longer be trusted.

+CRLs grew too large to download on every connection, so **OCSP** (Online Certificate Status Protocol) let a client ask the CA about one certificate at a time, at the cost of latency and of leaking browsing history to the CA. **OCSP stapling** fixes both by having the server fetch the signed OCSP response and attach it to the TLS handshake.
+In practice browsers now rely on aggregated revocation lists pushed by the vendor (Chrome CRLSets, Firefox **CRLite**) rather than live checks; the CA/Browser Forum made OCSP optional for CAs in 2023 and Let's Encrypt ended its OCSP service in 2025, publishing only CRLs.
+Short certificate lifetimes (see above) also reduce how much revocation matters.